mkrg01/cds_formatter/README.md

 # cds_formatter
+CDS file formatting for gfe_pipeline.
+The formatting includes extracting the longest isoform for each gene.

 > [!WARNING]
 > This is currently intended for private use. 'pybase' and 'seqkit' conda environments on my MacBook were used.
+> The code should be run on a Mac.
+The `sed` command on Linux does not work properly.

 ## NCBI formatter